eazyorders/public-api-docs/docs/update-product.md

 ## You Must have API Key

-You must get API key from previous docs and API key should have permission to update products:write
+You must get API key from previous docs and API key should have permission to update products:update

 ## Endpoint